XenonMolecule/personal-website/content/authors/admin/_index.md

 Hi, I'm Michael Ryan and I'm a Master's student studying Artificial Intelligence at Stanford.
 This Fall I'm a Course Assistant for [CS221: Artificial Intelligence Principles and Techniques](https://stanford-cs221.github.io/autumn2023/).

-My research interests include multilingual NLP and retreival augmented generation for large language models.
-My current focus is on multilingual text simplification and multilingual readability as well as multicultural fairness.
+My research interests include multilingual NLP and fairness in large language models.
+I am also excited about retrieval augmentation for more trustworthy text generation.
+My most recent work is on multilingual text simplification and multilingual readability as well as multicultural fairness.
 Previously I was an undergraduate researcher in Dr. Wei Xu's [NLP X Lab](https://cocoxu.github.io/#advise) at Georgia Tech.

 Have a quick look at my [resume](/uploads/resume.pdf)!